anefischer/udacity/README.md

 Recommended time: 3 months, Level: Intermediate

 The Machine Learning Nanodegree program teaches a variety of techniques for modeling real-world data that can be used as standalone products or as part of an end-to-end AI system.

+Total effort 21 months with 10hrs/week.
+I guess thats about one term at university.